wrobstory/vincent/README.md

 Concept
 -------
 Vincent takes Python data structures (lists, dicts, and Pandas DataFrames) and translates them into [Vega](https://github.com/trifacta/vega) visualization grammar.
-It allows for quick iteration of visualization designs via simple addition and subtraction of grammer elements, and outputs the final visualization to JSON.
+It allows for quick iteration of visualization designs via simple addition and subtraction of grammar elements, and outputs the final visualization to JSON.

 Getting Started
 ---------------